pranavkanth/Learning-Codes/README.md

 1. Write a program to find the sum of the squares of the first n numbers and calculate its sum.
 1. Write a program to calculate `1/1! + 2/2! + 3/3! + 4/4! + ... + n/n!`
 1. Write a function that receives a `float` and an `int` from `main()`, finds the product of these two, and returns the product which is printed through `main()`.
 (Hint: Function with arguments and with return type.)
 1. Write a function that receives 5 integers and returns the sum, the average, and the standard deviation of these numbers.
 Call this function from `main()` and print the results in `main()`.
-(Hint: Function with arguments and with return type.)
-1. Write a function that receives marks received by a student in 3 subjects and returns the average and percentage of these marks.
-Call this function from `main()` and print the results in `main()`.
-(Hint: Function with arguments and with return type.)
-1. Write a recursive function to obtain the first 25 numbers of a Fibonacci sequence.
-In a Fibonacci sequence, the sum of two successive terms gives the third term.
-Following are the first few terms of the Fibonacci sequence: 1 1 2 3 5 8 13 21 34 55 89...
-(Hint: Function with no arguments and no return type.)
-1. If the lengths of the sides of a triangle are denoted by a, b, and c, then the area of the represented triangle = `√(S(S-a)(S-b)(S-c))`, where `S=(a+b+c)/2`.
-Write a program to calculate the area of a triangle.
-1. Write a function that receives 5 integers and returns the sum, the average, and the standard deviation of these numbers.
-Call this function from `main()` and print the results in `main()`.
     `σ = √Σ(x - μ))` whole to the power 2 / N
     where